spifftek70/Drone-Footprints/README.md

 `-l` - Applies lens distortion correction using [lensfun](https://lensfun.github.io) api (optional)

+`-x` - Apply lens undistortion using `XMP:DewarpData` parameters embedded in the image EXIF (optional).
+Uses the DJI dewarp model (fx, fy, cx, cy, k1, k2, p1, p2, k3).
+Skipped automatically if `XMP:DewarpFlag=1` (correction already applied by drone) or if `XMP:DewarpData` is absent.
+Mutually exclusive with `-l`.

 `-a` - Absolute altitude of the ground reference in meters (optional).
 When provided, the drone height above ground is calculated as `AbsoluteAltitude - absolute_ground` instead of using the relative altitude embedded in the image metadata.
 Example: `-a -45.5` means the ground is at -45.5 m (AMSL).